Slightsmile/LinkDeck/README.md

   Each link is represented by a recognizable icon for fast identification.

 - 📱 **Responsive Design**
-  Works seamlessly on both desktop and mobile devices.
+  Works seamlessly on desktop.
+Mobile version in working!

 - 🛠 **Customizable**
   Easily edit the homepage by modifying the HTML and adding your own icons or links.